MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ## Capacity Overuse

-When an environment consumption exceeds its credit allocation, the following functions will begin to fail:
+When an environment consumption exceeds its credit allocation, the following functions begin to fail:

 - Create a model or a new version of a model.

 - Run a model in Power Apps or in a Power Automate flow.

 - Scheduled model run or retrain.
   - Some scenarios allow scheduled run or retrain, which is configured on the model settings panel.
-These scheduled tasks will fail when you exceed capacity.
+These scheduled tasks fail when you exceed capacity.

 Only limited overage is allowed.
 To continue using AI Builder when you exceed capacity, purchase the AI Builder add-on capacity, and allocate it to your environment.